3bdop/INFS3203-project02/README.md

   npm start
   ```

-- Using expo:
+- Or Using expo:

   ```
   npx expo start
   ```
-- Using Yarn:
+- Or Using Yarn:

   ```
   yarn start
   ```

-2. Expo CLI will start Metro Bundler, which is a JavaScript bundler that compiles your app’s code and assets.
+3. Expo CLI will start Metro Bundler, which is a JavaScript bundler that compiles your app’s code and assets.
 Once it's ready, you'll see a QR code in the terminal.

 3. To run the app on your mobile device, download the [Expo Go](https://expo.dev/client) app from the App Store (iOS) or Google Play (Android).
 Scan the QR code with your device to open your project.

-4. To run the app on a simulator/emulator:
+4. To run the app on a Simulator/Emulator:
 - **iOS Simulator** (Mac only):
   Press `i` in the terminal running your project.
 - **Android Emulator**:
   Press `a` in the terminal running your project.

+5. **Note:** When You run the app it will ask for a username and a password in the termenal, type the following username and password and hit enter:
+   - Username: petpal
+   - Password: PetPal123